ragini-kalvade/CogniTrack/README.md

 # CogniTrack
- anAn interactive analytics dashboard to visualize cognitive performance data.
+An interactive analytics dashboard to visualize cognitive performance data.